 If you already know you fit Dr. Sarno’s pattern of someone likely to develop mind body syndrome, i.e.: you’re sensitive, generous, a do-gooder, perfectionistic, self-critical, have a variety of physical symptoms, are hyper-vigilant about what’s going on in your body, and you have had a major life change, it might be a good idea to consider your physical issues psychogenic.
 This doesn’t mean you’re making them up; rather, it’s your unconscious mind creating a physical symptom.
 It’s helpful to understand your body is simply trying to help you assimilate a major life change or something else you could find disturbing or overwhelming.
 Of course, these mind-body symptoms do not always come from something so easily traceable.
 They might just show up when your unconscious mind is concerned you’ll be drenched in grief and it wants to preoccupy you with something else it deems less bad.

 One of the most useful things you can do is to keep a written or audio journal where you vent your deepest, darkest thoughts and feelings.
-Dr. Sarno used to say it was crucial to focus on your rage because people who are kind, nice, overly generous, sweet, considerate and perfectionistic generally have a tendency to not allow themselves to feel their anger to its full extent.
+Dr. Sarno used to say it was crucial to focus on your rage because people who are kind, nice, overly generous, sweet, people-pleasing, considerate and perfectionistic generally have a tendency to not allow themselves to feel their anger to its full extent.
 In people with that constellation of traits and tendencies unexpressed rage can often turn into a physical symptom.
 The good news is: Getting in touch with your feelings, even ones you might think are unacceptable, can be safe and freeing.
 Simply writing about what’s going on in your life, including things you are unhappy about, allows them to move through you.
 It also lets your unconscious mind know you can handle feeling all your feelings.

 Another aspect of moving through TMS into recovery is going against your symptoms by engaging in physical activity.
 Exercise is an essential component of healing from TMS.